jonnyadams/uk-petitions/README.md

 # uk-petitions
-Analysis of publicly available of UK citizens signing petitions
+Analysis of publicly available data of UK citizens signing petitions

 Plan of analysis
 -scrape data from uk.gov website